 TABLE: Comparison of ease of doing business among the regional contemporaries / Source: Doing Business Index

-According to the ‘Doing Business 2020’ report, Bangladesh improved in three indicators; starting a business, getting electricity and getting credit.
-Increased power capacity, digitization in the registration process and improved access to credit information have led the country to obtain a better rank in the index.
-However, Bangladesh acutely underscores in four indicators; registering property, trading across borders, enforcing contracts and resolving insolvency.
-Digitizing land administration, simplifying compliances, enhancing the quality of judicial processes are imperative to provide fast and cost-effective services, which will lead the country to increase the ease of doing business and appeal to foreign investors.
+According to the ‘Doing Business 2020’ report, Bangladesh improved in three indicators; starting a business, getting electricity, and getting credit.
+Increased power capacity, digitization in the registration process, and improved access to credit information have led the country to obtain a better rank in the index.
+However, Bangladesh acutely underscores four indicators; registering property, trading across borders, enforcing contracts, and resolving insolvency.
+Digitizing land administration, simplifying compliances, and enhancing the quality of judicial processes are imperative to provide fast and cost-effective services, which will lead the country to increase the ease of doing business and appeal to foreign investors.

 Bangladesh’s underdeveloped capital market highly contributes to the investment decision of foreign companies as it negatively influences investors’ confidence.
-Lack of a fully developed bond market serves as a major concern for the investors to put their money on a bet.
+The lack of a fully developed bond market serves as a major concern for the investors to put their money on a bet.
 Strengthening the capital market is a long-term process that takes years.
-Developing a vibrant bond market can be the first step towards establishing a strong stock market.
+Developing a vibrant bond market can be the first step toward establishing a strong stock market.